-Results of these calculations were reported in the First European Astronomy Meeting in Athens in September 1972.31 The conclusions were: (1) There are two dark matter (DM) problems: the local DM near the Galactic plane, and the global DM forming an extended almost spherical population (corona); (2) The local dark matter, if it exists, must be of stellar origin, as it is strongly concentrated to the Galactic plane; (3) The global dark matter cannot be of stellar origin, since its M/L differs very much of M/L-values of known stellar populations; it has very low concentration to the plane and centre of the galaxy.
+Results of these calculations were reported in the First European Astronomy Meeting in Athens in September 1972.31 The conclusions were: (1) There are two dark matter (DM) problems: the local DM near the Galactic plane, and the global DM forming an extended almost spherical population (corona); (2) The local dark matter, if it exists, must be of stellar origin, as it is strongly concentrated to the Galactic plane; (3) The global dark matter is probably of non-stellar origin.
 Available data were insufficient to determine outer radii and masses of coronas.
 Preliminary estimates indicated that in some galaxies the mass and radius of the corona may exceed considerably the mass and radius of known stellar populations.